 10. Mercedes GLS – 680 litres

 Some may be surprised to see the Mercedes GLS behind the GLE on this list, but the larger GLS loses out thanks to its seven-seat layout.
 It only misses out by 10 litres, with a boot capacity of 680 with five seats up.
-With room for two more people however, the GLS is arguably the more practical of the two and has a huge 3,500kg towing capacity too.
+With the GLS’ interior having room for two more people however, it is arguably the more practical of the two and has a huge 3,500kg towing capacity too.